eclipse-rdf4j/rdf4j/site/content/documentation/getting-started/index.md

 {{< / highlight >}}

-On line 1, we turn the result of the query into a `List` using the {javadoc}query/QueryResults.html[QueryResults] utility.
+On line 1, we turn the result of the query into a `List` using the {{< javadoc "QueryResults" "query/QueryResults.html" >}} utility.
 This utility reads the result completely and also takes care of closing the result (even in case of errors), so there is no need to use a try-with-resources clause in this variation.

-Another variation is that instead of retrieving the query result as an iterator object, we let the query send its result directly to a {javadoc}query/TupleQueryResultHandler.html[TupleQueryResultHandler].
+Another variation is that instead of retrieving the query result as an iterator object, we let the query send its result directly to a {{< javadoc "TupleQueryResultHandler" "query/TupleQueryResultHandler.html" >}}.
 This is a useful way to directly stream a query result to a file on disk.
 Here, we show how to use this mechanism to write the result to the console in tab-separated-values (TSV) format: